Nine years on from the last revision, the Incoterms 2020 text has a very different layout and style of presentation.

 As always, trading partners remain free to adopt the Incoterms revision of their choice by specifying it in their commercial contracts.

-On the positive side, organisations who have already established a good Incoterms 2010 practice will not need to undertake a major retraining exercise for the new revision
+On the positive side, organisations who have already established a good Incoterms 2010 practice will not need to undertake a major retraining exercise for Incoterms 2020

-Incoterms 2010 will continue to be important for some years to come, so the new course will not ignore it!
-At the appropriate places, we will identify the differences in the provisions of the two revisions.
+Incoterms 2010 will continue to be important for some years to come, so the new course does not ignore it!
+At the appropriate places, we identify the points where it differs from Incoterms 2020.

 Students will therefore be well placed to work with both revisions.